 How To Dispute Your St. Louis Parking Ticket

 To dispute a parking ticket in St. Louis, you must first make an appeal and show proof that the ticket was not valid.
-There are several key factors that impact whether a parking ticket is valid.
+Several key factors impact whether a parking ticket is valid.

 - The date and/or time on the citation aren’t correct